 Fujisawa

-Skills can be learned later, so in the end personality is what matters.
+Skills can be acquired later, so in the end it's personality that's important

-Isn't that so?
-No matter how much knowledge or skill you have, you have to make people want to work with this person.
-The required skills are something you can acquire after joining the company.
+Isn't that right?
+No matter how much knowledge or skill you have, if people don't want to work with you, it's all for nothing.
+The skills that are required are things you can only acquire once you're hired

 Fujisawa

-Do you do that after you get home after work?
+Do you do that when you get home after work?

-I agree.
-Studying may sound formal, but I think it's fun to learn things I've never seen or heard before.
+That's right.
+Although studying sounds serious, I think it's fun to learn about things I've never seen or heard before

 Fujisawa